puppetlabs/puppetlabs-puppet_agent/README.markdown

 #####`is_pe`

-Install from Puppet Enterprise rpos.
+Install from Puppet Enterprise repos.
 Enabled if communicating with a PE master.

 #####`manage_repo`